 Anyone can request access to information held by Legal Aid BC.
 We'll provide you with any information you are entitled to have — you don’t have to indicate why you want the information.

-You can access some information simply by asking for it at your local office — for example, reports and policies, or a document from your own active file.
+You can access some information simply by asking for it at your local legal aid location — for example, reports and policies, or a document from your own active file.

 Access to other information requires a formal Freedom of Information request.
 Information that requires a formal request includes, for example:

 - records that may contain the personal information of someone other than you, or

 - your own records if they span several years and involve more than one of our offices.

 To submit a formal request, write us a letter or complete the Request for Access to Records form and send it to the General Counsel & Corporate Secretary at:

 General Counsel & Corporate Secretary

 We've adopted the fee schedule contained in the Freedom of Information and Protection of Privacy Act (FOIPPA).
 People who have received legal representation through Legal Aid BC in the past 12 months are exempted from the first $50 of the fee.

 - providing you with your own personal information,